d40cht/sbt-cpp/README.md

 ## Sbt-cpp quickstart

-* Out of the box, at the moment, sbt-cpp supports Gcc, Clang and Visual studio for Linux and Windows (although adding support for other platforms and compilers is straightforward).
+Out of the box, at the moment, sbt-cpp supports Gcc, Clang and Visual studio for Linux and Windows (although adding support for other platforms and compilers is straightforward).

+### Hello world

-* The 'hello world' of sbt-cpp can be found in samples/helloworld.
+The 'hello world' of sbt-cpp can be found in [samples/helloworld](samples/helloworld).
 This contains:

- 1. source/main.cpp, containing the standard C++ hello world example:
+[source/main.cpp](samples/helloworld/source/main.cpp), containing the standard C++ hello world example:

      ```
         #include <iostream>